aliclark/pragmatic-password-generator/README.md

                         output options, the default is to vary character types to meet complexity requirements --show-entropy        display the entropy needed (in bits) without generating a password
 ```

-Using the default parameters, an attacker 20 years into the future
-spending a budget of $10k (inflation adjusted) on the Cloud would be expected to
-have no greater than 1% probability of recovering your password from
-a leaked database hashed using any algorithm.